rdorsch/brmdoor_libnfc/README.md

         ./brmdoor_adduser.py -c brmdoor_nfc.config -a ndef 04631982cc2280 SomeUserName

-  -- you need to generate Ed25519 keypair, store the private key somewhere safe and put the public in config file
+  -- you need to generate Ed25519 keypair, store the private key somewhere safe (to programm more Desfire cards later) and put the public in config file brmdoor_nfc.config

         ./generate_ed25519_keypair.py